fabric8io/fabric8/quickstarts/war/rest/README.md

 ## Undeploy this example

+The following information is divded into two sections, whether you are using the command line shell in fabric, or using the web console

+### Using the command line shell

 To stop and undeploy the example in fabric8:

 1. Stop and delete the child container by entering the following command at the console: